pearpages/my-blog-v1/_drafts/angular-server.markdown

 ## $resource

+We can use $resource for get calls that not are necesseraly *resourceful*.

 The next example does server side logic in the client side, it is **Bad practice**.
 It is just an example.

 Factory and Service